School administrators discuss the issue of gun control

 He continued on to say that when young people come to him with concerns similar to this he makes sure to tell them “You shouldn’t be worried about it.
 We need to fix it so you don’t have to.”

 School districts across the country have implemented different plans to protect their students in the event of a mass shooting.
-Mark Leuschner, former principal for Slocum ISD in Elkhart, Texas, said his school district had a program to provide guns for trained teachers and administrators to keep their students safe.
+Mark Leuschner, former principal for a Texas school district said his district had a program to provide guns for trained teachers and administrators to keep their students safe.

 “After Columbine and other mass shootings, there was a lot of concern, particularly in the rural parts of Texas and how we would handle a mass shooting,” Leuschner said.
-The Slocum schools are located in an area 20 minutes away from help if there were to be an event such as a mass shooting at their school.
+The [Texas School District] schools are located in an area 20 minutes away from help if there were to be an event such as a mass shooting at their school.

 The school board proposed arming select teachers and administrators and surveyed the community to see if this would be something they would support.